"How does your confirmation program fit into overall formation programming?

 Recent research from the Lilly-funded Confirmation Project demonstrates that congregational involvement is key to a successful confirmation program.
 Equally important is their discovery of confirmation’s role in revitalizing and re-energizing congregations.
 Communities that are vitally involved in listening to, being with, and praying for young people in confirmation classes are better able to meet other challenges facing their churches.

-8 Planning Questions
+8 Planning Questions for Confirmation

 A robust and inquisitive confirmation program begins long before the class meets.
 Below are eight questions that ask the planning team to consider context and purpose as they design a program that encourages lifelong faith.